envisioning/vocab/vocab/hessian-matrix.md

 ---
 category: MATH, CORE
+generality:
+- 0.87
+- 0.86
+- 0.85
+- 0.84
+- 0.83
+- 0.82
+- 0.81
 slug: hessian-matrix
 summary: Square matrix of second-order partial derivatives of a scalar-valued function, crucial in optimization, particularly for understanding the curvature of multidimensional functions.
 title: Hessian Matrix
 ---